10 Content Marketing Tips To Boost Sales, Drive Traffic, And Earn Trust

 #2 Understand the sales funnel

 Now you know what people you are after.
 However, you can’t just grab them and sell your product, because most of your potential customers don’t even know about it.
+So, here’s our next content marketing tip: know how your customers get to the purchase.

-Expert marketers use the so called sales funnel as a model of the key stages each customer passes on his or her way to the purchase.
+Expert marketers use the so-called sales funnel as a model of the key stages each customer passes on his or her way to the purchase.

-People are already looking for a solution (they want new clothes, they need a new car, etc.), and your goal here is to tell them about your offer.
+People are already looking for a solution (they need new clothes, they need a new car, etc.), and your goal here is to tell them about your offer.
 So, this is when they meet your product for the first time.

 Sometimes, a customer will buy your product immediately, but, in most cases, he or she will leave the decision for later.